Customizing the Reqest and Response in DRF

 Customizing the request and response JSON payload in Django Rest Framework involves utilizing serializers for data validation and customization, defining views to handle CRUD operations and format responses, and optionally using middleware for lower-level adjustments.
 This approach allows developers to tailor API behavior and structure data to meet specific application requirements effectively.
 By understanding and leveraging these customization techniques, developers can build robust and flexible APIs tailored to their project's needs.

-Usage in create
+Usage in create and update Methods?

 In Django Rest Framework (DRF), validated_data is a dictionary containing the deserialized and validated data after the serializer has processed the incoming request data.
 This dictionary typically represents the cleaned and validated data that is ready to be used for creating or updating an object.